 The IAS examination whose dates are closing in and has been scheduled for October 2021.
 Aspirants should follow their strategy diligently and the importance of deriving a plan has been mentioned in the article above.
 Since the nature of the exam is highly competitive where every year students face 11 Lakh aspirants giving a fight for 700-800 vacancies.
 Even though the selection percentage is minuscule the number of applicants filling in annually has always shown a constant figure.
 These factors only imply that students consider Civil Services as one of their dreams and religiously prepare for the same.
 Vast and exhausting examination schedules become excruciating when you devote years of studies.
 If asked to summarise the complete guidelines for UPSC preparation it will trickle down to these points:

 - Understanding the exam pattern and syllabus thoroughly to gauge the required portion of coverage during the examination and avoid wastage of time.

 - Picking up relevant study materials to avoid any confusion.
 Recommended and most resourceful books should be used.

 - Aspirants should set up small achievable goals and targets to cover the syllabus and keep their preparation dynamic.

 - Regular reading of current affairs and trending topics through some trusted websites and good newspapers.

-- Self-assessment is essential to keep track of preparation, mock tests should be given in regular intervals.
+- Self-assessment is essential to keep track of preparation, mock tests should be given at regular intervals.

-- There should be enough time for revision to avoid losing out on the learnings done from months and days.
+- There should be enough time for revision to avoid losing out on the learnings done over months and days.